 During the Visit

 Participants will be given a hearing and vision screening.
 Some participants may receive additional language and neurocognitive testing.
-The length of the visit varies, but tend to be 1-2 hours.
+The lengths of the visits varyies, but tend to be 1-3 hours.
 Participants will be given frequent breaks.

 During the study, participants will be asked to remember numbers, words, or pictures.
-Your child may be asked to listen to sounds through headphones.
-We are also incorporating novel measures, such as surface electromyography and respiration rate, as physiological indicators of silent self-talk.
-Some participants may wear stickers on their neck and face that let us measure muscle movement.
+You or your child may be asked to listen to sounds through headphones.
+We are also incorporating novel measures, such as surface electromyography (sEMG), respiration rate, and functional near-infrared spectroscopy (fNIRS) as neurophysiological indicators of silent self-talk and attention.
+Some participants may wear stickers on their neck and face that let us measure muscle movement, or a special cap that measures blood flow in the brain.
+We have a waiting room with toys where parents/guardians may supervise and entertain any other young guests (e.g. your child's siblings) who may need to accompany you to the appointment.

 We have a waiting room with toys where parents/guardians may supervise and entertain any other young guests (e.g. your child's siblings) who may need to accompany you to the appointment.